sapegin/blog.sapegin.me/content/all/javascript-code-styles.md

 So if you’re starting a new JavaScript project [AirBnb preset](https://github.com/airbnb/javascript) (2 spaces, semicolons, etc.) will be a good choice: your code style will be familiar for many developers.

-_Note: two projects of 100 are written in CoffeeScript.
+**Note:** Two projects of 100 are written in CoffeeScript.
 CoffeeScript itself is one of them.
-They and one with only native code were excluded from the results._
+They and one with only native code were excluded from the results.

-_All data and chart sources are [on GitHub](https://github.com/sapegin/jscodestyle)._
+**Source:** All data and chart sources are [on GitHub](https://github.com/sapegin/jscodestyle).